vincentarelbundock/Rdatasets/doc/psych/rst/Damian.rst

 ~~~~~~~~~~

 Rodica Ioana Damian and Marion Spengler and Andreea Sutu and Brent W.
-Roberts, 2018, Sixteen going on sixty-six: A longitudinal study of
+Roberts, 2019, Sixteen going on sixty-six: A longitudinal study of
 personality stability and change across 50 years Journal of Personality
-and Social Psychology
+and Social Psychology.
+117, (3) 274-695.

 Marian Spengler and Rodica Ioana Damian and Brent W. Roberts (2018), How
 you behave in school predicts life success above and beyond family